ConnectedSystems/connectedsystems.github.io/_posts/2020-01-17-New-stack-for-integrated-modelling-benchmarks.md

 Julia's JIT warmup is fairly significant and from experience gets worse as more code and packages are used.
 Depending on what packages are included, this can be seconds.

 JIT compilation to bytecode was added to R in v3.4 which significantly speeds up looping compared to v2.x.
-There's also compilers which targets the JVM ([Renjin](https://www.renjin.org/) and [GraalVM](https://www.graalvm.org/)) but I've yet to try it.
+There's also compilers which targets the JVM ([Renjin](https://www.renjin.org/) and [GraalVM](https://www.graalvm.org/)) but I've yet to try these.

+## A side-story on R

 While R is a very capable language, I never fully got onboard just simply because of its many quirks.
 It always seems to be planning something devious to catch me by surprise: "ah-ha!
 Gotcha!".

-I'm relatively comfortable with R but even for this simple benchmark I got caught out momentarily - printing out the result directly outputs an incorrect value.
-In the end I worked out that you have to explicitly cast to an integer before printing:
+I'm relatively comfortable with R but even for this simple benchmark I got caught out momentarily.
+Printing out the result directly outputs an incorrect value.

 ```R
 # Seemingly incorrect value!